GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT produces freeform *PostScript* files.
 Note that a freeform *PostScript* file may contain special operators (such as ``Setpagedevice``) that is specific to printers (e.g., selection of paper tray).
-Some previewers (among them, Sun's pageview) may not understand these valid instructions and may fail to image the file.
+Some previewers may not understand these valid instructions and may fail to image the file.
 Also, embedding freeform *PostScript* with such instructions in it into a larger document can cause printing to fail.
 While you could choose